ACTION PLAYBOOK

 • For more prompts, check out the Write Your Climate “Why” exercise.

 ☀️ Optional: write 1-2 sentences on a specific climate solution and why you’re enthusiastic about it.
-Sometimes, it’s easier to articulate your climate motivations when you tether them to a particular climate solution you care about.
+Sometimes, it’s easier to articulate your climate motivations when you connect them to a particular climate solution you care about.
 If nothing immediately comes to mind, borrow inspiration from our blog.

-Hey!
 I came across this group that hosts climate action events and I was thinking about going.
 It seems fun!

-Hey!
-I was thinking of going to this climate action event after work on Monday.
+I’m going to this climate action event after work on Monday.
+Are you free to come with me?

 The former is warm and friendly; the latter is warm, friendly, and actionable.
 To have the best chance of getting a “yes,” be sure to include a direct ask.

-3. Pick 3–5 close contacts to reach out to
+Step 3: Choose 3–5 close contacts to reach out to

-Identify 3–5 people who fit into the “Passive Supporters” category.
-These are people you know who care deeply about climate change but don’t know what to do about it or have not carved out the time.
-Perhaps these are folks who work in clean energy or climate technologies but aren’t civically engaged.
-They may identify as eco-conscious or an “ethical consumer.”
-Or they might already be making sustainable lifestyle choices, like driving an EV, eating a plant-based diet, or adding solar panels to their roof, but aren’t getting political.
+Identify 3–5 people who fit into the “Passive Supporters” or “Active Allies” category.
+These are people you know who care deeply about climate change but don’t know what to do or have not carved out the time to take action.

 Choose 3-5 people that fit this definition, then move on to Step 4!

-4. Pick up the phone
+Step 4: Pick up the phone!

 Don’t forget to make the direct ask!
 Some people might say no, but if you ask 3–5 people, you’ll almost certainly get one yes!

-If people are on the fence: share your own experience of becoming active through Climate Changemakers or other avenues for political climate action.
+If people are on the fence: Share your own experience of becoming active through Climate Changemakers or other avenues for political climate action.
 You can also share this article that includes real screenshots of fellow changemakers getting meaningful results from their advocacy and explains how 60% of members are new to political action too!

-5. Prepare to follow up and follow through
+Step 5: Follow up and follow through

 And that’s it, playbook complete!
 Feel accomplished.